Sunday, 9 April 2023

 Jeff Beck Group

 Forget all that nonsense about Deep Purple, Led Zeppelin, and Black Sabbath being the unholy trinity of heavy metal.
-All that hard rock/heavy metal music would be is set down in steel right here on this album in 1968.
+The essence of all that hard rock/heavy metal music would become is set down in steel right here on this album in 1968.
 That Zeppelin take ideas from this album is clear in that both Jimmy Page and John Paul Jones played on the album; and there is a persistent rumour that Deep Purple guitarist Richie Blackmore played on "Beck's Bolero", recorded in May 1966.
 The true trio is Clapton, Beck, and Hendrix.

 AllMusic notes: Like heavy metal, hard rock sprang from the mid-'60s intersection of blues-rock and psychedelia pioneered by artists like Cream, Jimi Hendrix, and the Jeff Beck Group.